 Paul grew up in Philadelphia in a household where jazz ruled.
 He attended Temple University and Granoff Music School, and soon after was performing locally, covering virtually all types of popular music to growing crowds.
 By the late 50s he was appearing with Jazz and Pop stars such as Charlie Parker and Nancy Wilson and cut his first record, "Why Am I," for Jubilee Records.
 He later teamed with upstart record executive Kenny Gamble for the live jazz album, Feeling Good At The Cadillac Club and the more soulful Ebony Woman.

 Paul moved from label to label in the 80s and 90s with limited success, but was a consistently popular concert draw.
 He formed Billy Paul Management and Production and began working with other Philadelphia-based artists.
-He also continues to perform around the world to this day.
+He also continued to perform around the world well into the 21st Century.